 Code

-# Query: org-level summary -- number of team members and role breakdown per org# Excludes the billing contact (account owner) from team member counts# Left joins so orgs with zero team members are still includedorg_summary_sql <-"with team_orgs as ( select distinct organization_id , billing_contact_id from dbt_buffer.core_organization_billing_records where plan in ('Team', 'Agency') and state = 'paid' and not _fivetran_deleted), active_permissions as ( select t.organization_id , p.user_id , p.profile_id , p.role_type , p.role from team_orgs t left join dbt_buffer.publish_permissions p on p.organization_id = t.organization_id -- exclude the account owner and p.user_id != t.billing_contact_id and p.is_deleted = false)-- count(distinct ...) naturally returns 0 when all user_ids are null (no permissions),-- so orgs with no team members get zero counts without needing coalesce or filteringselect t.organization_id , count(distinct p.user_id) as total_members , count(distinct case when p.role_type = 'organization' and p.role = 'admin' then p.user_id end) as org_admin_count , count(distinct case when p.role_type = 'organization' and p.role = 'member' then p.user_id end) as org_member_count , count(distinct case when p.role_type = 'profile' and p.role = 'manager' then p.user_id end) as profile_manager_count , count(distinct case when p.role_type = 'profile' and p.role = 'contributor' then p.user_id end) as profile_contributor_countfrom team_orgs tleft join active_permissions p on t.organization_id = p.organization_idgroup by 1"org_summary_data <-bq_query(sql = org_summary_sql)saveRDS(org_summary_data, 'org_summary_data.rds')
+# Query: org-level summary -- number of team members and role breakdown per org# Excludes the billing contact (account owner) from team member counts# Left joins so orgs with zero team members are still includedorg_summary_sql <-"with team_orgs as ( select distinct organization_id , billing_contact_id from dbt_buffer.core_organization_billing_records where plan in ('Team', 'Agency') and state = 'paid' and not _fivetran_deleted), active_permissions as ( select t.organization_id , p.user_id , p.profile_id , p.role from team_orgs t left join dbt_buffer.publish_permissions p on p.organization_id = t.organization_id -- profile-level permissions only and p.role_type = 'profile' -- exclude the account owner and p.user_id != t.billing_contact_id and p.is_deleted = false)-- count(distinct ...) naturally returns 0 when all user_ids are null (no permissions),-- so orgs with no team members get zero counts without needing coalesce or filteringselect t.organization_id , count(distinct p.user_id) as total_members , count(distinct case when p.role = 'manager' then p.user_id end) as profile_manager_count , count(distinct case when p.role = 'contributor' then p.user_id end) as profile_contributor_countfrom team_orgs tleft join active_permissions p on t.organization_id = p.organization_idgroup by 1"org_summary_data <-bq_query(sql = org_summary_sql)saveRDS(org_summary_data, 'org_summary_data.rds')

 Distribution of Team Sizes